 Gain an insider’s perspective on lawmaking.

 The Legislative Practice Program offers an insider’s perspective into working as a lawyer for a busy legislature in the US or overseas.
 In Boston, you can complete an externship at the Massachusetts State House where you will work for a state senator or representative, or participate in a clinic where you will provide counsel to clients seeking to advance or pass a bill in the state legislature.You will also write at least two articles on legislation and public policy for the legal blog, Dome.
-For students interested in foreign law-making, the Africa i-Parliaments Clinic allows you to collaborate with legislative drafters and law students in Africa on important issues facing African law makers.

 By working directly for a state senator or representative on Beacon Hill, you will get a first-hand look at how laws are made in Massachusetts.
 Students have interned for the Senate’s Majority and Assistant Majority Leaders, as well as chairs of key committees in both the State Senate and the House of Representatives.
 Interns may draft legislation, evaluate testimony, attend meetings with legislators and staff, observe legislative strategy sessions and negotiations, attend floor debates and committee meetings, and research questions of law and faculty for proposed legislation.
 You can choose from one of the following areas of legislative focus: Environmental Law, Health Law, Tax & Business, or General Focus.

 Students in the past have worked for some of the Massachusetts Legislature’s busiest committees: